falcosecurity/falco-website/content/en/docs/grpc/client-go.md

     $ go run examples/output/main.go | jq
     ```

-    You should see output events starting flowing in depending on the set of rules in the Falco instance.
+    The output events starting flowing in depending on the set of rules in the Falco instance.

     ```json
     {